onkarbhardwaj/ws-resources/publications.md

 **Published in:** 2015 Conference of the Association for the Advancement of Artificial Intelligence

-#### SymReg: A Low Latency Interconnection Topology for HPC Clusters
+#### SymSig: A Low Latency Interconnection Topology for HPC Clusters

 **Authors:** D. Brahme, O. Bhardwaj, V. Chaudhary